ovidiusimionica/dagota/README.md

 # Dynomite on OpenShift as Statefulset

-Dynomite (https://github.com/Netflix/dynomite) is a distributed dynamo layer for redis and memcached hight availability.
+Dynomite (https://github.com/Netflix/dynomite) is a distributed dynamo layer for redis and memcached high availability.
 It is use to replicate each service with data and that's mainly what we need with OpenShift statefulsets.

 Note: memcached is not tested at this time.